Pernod Ricard chairman Patrick Ricard dies

 Patrick Ricard, who joined the company in 1967, had been chairman of the board since 1978 and was also its chief executive officer until 2008, spurring the group's expansion into international markets.

-Pernod Ricard, which generated sales of 7.6 billion euros in 2011, owns the Ballantine's, Mumm, and Chivas brands among others and employs 18,000 staff worldwide.
+Pernod Ricard, which generated sales of 7.6 billion euros ($9.35 billion) in 2011, owns the Ballantine's, Mumm, and Chivas brands among others and employs 18,000 staff worldwide.
 It also produces Absolut Vodka, Martell cognac, Perrier-Jouet champagne and Glenlivet whisky.
-(Reporting by Elena Berton, additional reporting by Hélène Duvigneau, editing by Tim Pearce)